favonia/cloudflare-ddns/docs/designs/features/lifecycle-model.markdown

 # Design Note: Lifecycle Model

-Read when: changing how one updater run starts, detects raw target data, derives resource-specific targets, reconciles managed state, or cleans up on shutdown.
+Read when: changing how one updater run starts, detects raw data, derives resource-specific targets, reconciles managed state, or cleans up on shutdown.

 Defines: the umbrella phase model for one updater process and one update round.